 The visual narrative promulgated by UNRRA was of a very different type.
-Chaos, camp overpopulation and poor living conditions of refugees were not salient features of the photographs released by the Administration, not even in the shots taken immediately after the end of the war.
+Chaos, camp overpopulation, and poor living conditions of refugees were not salient features of the photographs released by the Administration, not even in the shots taken immediately after the end of the war.
 Photos taken by Maxine Rude in 1945 are a good example.
 The row of trucks and the piles of sacks convey a sense of order and efficiency, while the open spaces and the few people around seem to contradict the very idea of overpopulation in the camps.
-We find the same features in the portrait of DPs getting ready for repatriation: they all stand at attention in ordered military formation.
+We find the same features in the portrait of DPs getting ready for repatriation: they all stand at attention in ordered military formation (Figure 8.1).

 Fig. 8.1 Here

 This is an interesting picture for several reasons.
-It comes from the UNRRA collection housed in the UN Archives, but the “Signal Corps – US Army” logo is visible in the bottom-right hand corner.
+It comes from the UNRRA collection housed in the UN Archives, but the “Signal Corps –U.S. Army” logo is visible in the bottom right-hand corner.
 We can account for this in two ways.
-Photographic materials were always in short supply in occupied Germany, but the problem was particularly serious in the early days after the war, and UNRRA photographers frequently used the Army’s equipment, therefore the logo may have been added automatically when the film was printed.
-Another possible explanation is that in its initial phase, the UNRRA Public Information Office circulated the photographs taken by the Army.
+Photographic materials were always in short supply in occupied Germany, but the problem was particularly serious in the early days after the war, and UNRRA photographers frequently used the army’s equipment; therefore the logo may have been added automatically when the film was printed.
+Another possible explanation is that in its initial phase, the UNRRA Public Information Office circulated the photographs taken by the army.
 Whatever the case, the uncertain attribution of such early photos documenting relief reminds us of the collaboration between the UN agency and the military authorities in arranging the public information campaigns.

-Assisting the military authorities in repatriating the DPs was one of UNRRA’s main tasks in post-war Germany and these efforts were widely documented.
-According to the final report on the Public Information Office in the US zone, the intensive circulation of accounts and pictures on repatriation had a twofold purpose.
+Assisting the military authorities in repatriating the DPs was one of UNRRA’s main tasks in postwar Germany, and these efforts were widely documented.
+According to the final report on the Public Information Office in theU.S. zone, the intensive circulation of accounts and pictures on repatriation had a twofold purpose.
 On the one hand, it was aimed at “carrying on a campaign of constructive publicity” about the activity to which the UNRRA Council had given the highest priority; on the other, UNRRA sought to disseminate “information designed to acquaint displaced persons with the desirability of a return to their homelands.”
-Pictures were meant for two viewing publics: ordinary people in Western countries, who needed to be convinced that UNRRA was bringing back home the refugees successfully, and the refugees themselves, who had to be persuaded to accept repatriation.
-Norman Weaver’s sequence on the repatriation of 1.400 Polish DPs is a good example of how this kind of information was visually choreographed.
-Weaver portrayed women and men sailing for Danzig: a tidy line of people embarking on the ship.
+Pictures were meant for two viewing publics: ordinary people in Western countries, who needed to be convinced that UNRRA was successfully returning the refugees home, and the refugees themselves, who had to be persuaded to accept repatriation.
+Norman Weaver’s sequence on the repatriation of 1,400 Polish DPs is a good example of how this kind of information was visually choreographed.
+Weaver portrayed women and men sailing for Danzig: a tidy line of people embarking on the ship (Figure 8.2).

 Fig. 8.2 Here